- Post History

 Relevant resource: Tool & Deployment Method Overview

-If you have at least version 3.0.1 of the plugin, then you can add other custom skills as inputs to your custom skill within the Tool Editor.
-This will allow you to chain skills together, regardless of which LLM they are using.
+If you have at least version 3.0.1 of the NASK plugin, you can add other custom skills as inputs to your custom skill within the Tool Editor.
+This allows you to chain skills together, regardless of which LLM they are using.

 What is a skill output?

-You are technically able to add additional outputs within the tool today, however there is no in-product functionality that will create a mapping between the new skill output and any values.
+Note: You can technically add additional outputs within the tool today; however, there is no in-product functionality to create a mapping between the new skill output and any values.

 What data can I bring in to use within my prompt?